Practice Mode

 Using Hints

-Each phase has a hint button.
-Using a hint reduces your score for that phase from 50 XP to 25 XP.
+Each phase has its own hint button.
+Using a hint halves the score you earn for that phase, with a floor of 10 XP — so a clean first-attempt phase worth 100 XP becomes 50 XP if you used the hint, and a second-attempt phase worth 60 XP becomes 30 XP.
 Hints provide targeted guidance without giving away the answer — they point you in the right direction while still requiring you to think critically.

-Hints are optional and you can complete any challenge without them.
+Hints are optional.
 They are especially helpful when you encounter an unfamiliar vulnerability type for the first time.

 Scoring & XP